Tree-based boosting with functional data

 \section{Abstract}

-In this article we propose a boosting algorithm for regression with functional explanatory variables and scalar responses.
+{In this article we propose a boosting algorithm for regression with functional explanatory variables and scalar responses.
 The algorithm uses decision trees constructed with multiple projections as the ``base-learners", which we call ``functional multi-index trees".
-We establish identifiability conditions for these trees and introduce two algorithms to compute them: one finds optimal projections over the entire tree, while the other one searches for a single optimal projection at each split.
+We establish identifiability conditions for these trees and introduce two algorithms to compute them.

 We use numerical experiments to investigate the performance of our method and compare it with several linear and nonlinear regression estimators, including recently proposed nonparametric and semiparametric functional additive estimators.
-Simulation studies show that the proposed method is consistently among the top performers, whereas the performance of any competitor relative to others can vary substantially across different settings.
-In a real example, we apply our method to predict electricity demand using price curves and show that our estimator provides better predictions compared to its competitors, especially when one adjusts for seasonality.
+Simulation studies show that the proposed method is consistently among the top performers, whereas the performance of existing alternatives can vary substantially across different settings.
+In a real example, we apply our method to predict electricity demand using price curves and show that our estimator provides better predictions compared to its competitors, especially when one adjusts for seasonality. }